+We actually see this play out several times in our Torah, a connection between people based on mutual respect and understanding.
 Our parshah this week, Miketz, brings us back into the story of Joseph.
-We pick up in part two of the life and trying times of Jacob’s favorite son.
+We pick up in part two of the life and trying times of Joseph.
 Our hero has had a few setbacks, among them being sold into slavery by his brothers and thrown into jail.
 However, Joseph gets his big break when Pharaoh has a startling set of dreams.
-When none of Pharaoh’s resident magicians are able to interpret his visions, Pharaoh calls on Joseph, and with God’s help, Joseph translates the dreams as a sign of an approaching period of fertility, followed by a period of famine.
-Joseph presents Pharaoh with a game plan and becomes Pharaoh’s right-hand man in preparation for these times that will certainly be difficult not only for Egypt, but also neighboring lands.
+When none of Pharaoh’s resident magicians are able to interpret his visions, Pharaoh calls on Joseph, and with God’s help, Joseph translates the dreams as a sign of an approaching period of fertility followed by a period of famine.
+Joseph presents Pharaoh with a game plan and becomes Pharaoh’s right-hand man in preparation for these times that will certainly be difficult not only for Egypt but also for neighboring lands.